 Such objectives are pursued through the recourse to the following main instruments: (a) surveillance of economic and exchange rate policies; (b) research and collection of statistics for the analysis of national, regional and global economic growth; (c) disbursement of loans to countries in difficulty and to developing countries in order to support anti-poverty policies; and (d) supply of technical assistance services.

-The Minister of Economy and Finance is Italy's representative (Governor) together with the Governor of the Bank of Italy (Alternate Governor).
+The Minister of Economy and Finance is Italy's representative (Governor) together with the Governor of Banca d'Italia (Alternate Governor).

-The governing body of the World Bank is the Board of Governors, one for each member country.
-The Governor of the Bank of Italy is Italy's representative (Governor), together with the Minister of Economy and Finance (Alternate Governor), and contributes to the decisions taken by the Italian Executive Director on the World Bank’s Board of Directors.
+The World Bank's highest decision-making body is the Board of Governors, with one Governor and one Alternate Governor appointed by each member country.
+The Governor of Banca d'Italia serves as Italy's representative (Governor), along with the Minister of Economy and Finance (Alternate Governor), contributing to decisions made by Italy's Executive Director on the World Bank's Boards of Executive Directors.

-The Governor of the Bank of Italy is also a Governor of the Asian Development Bank (ADB) and an Alternate Governor of the Inter-American Development Bank (IDB).
-The two institutions promote economic development and poverty reduction at regional level.
+The Governor of Banca d'Italia also serves as a Governor of the Asian Development Bank (ADB) and as an Alternate Governor of the Inter-American Development Bank (IDB).
+These two institutions promote economic development and poverty reduction in their respective regions.

 The Organization for Economic Co-operation and Development (OECD), set up in 1961 to foster economic growth and the expansion of world trade, currently has 38 member countries.
 Analysis of the policies of the member countries in the fields falling within the OECD's scope is carried out by numerous committees and working groups.